 About

-chatPsych is a Python based, open-source interface for human–AI research.
+chatPsych is an open-source interface for human–AI research.
 It leverages widespread AI models and aims to improve the quality of research in HCI/HRI by offering an easily accessible tool for novel experiments with AI systems.

 For usage, questions or collaborations, please cite/contact the developer: